coveo/source.coveo.com/_posts/2021-02-23-coveo-headless-plus-svelte.md

 ## Next Steps

-This was a very quick introduction to both libraries, but you can see how easy it is to use both and what a great match they are together.
+This was a quick introduction to both libraries, but you can see how easy it is to use both and what a great match they are together.

 There is still a lot of work to do to make it usable in the real world, though.

 ### Styling

-Styling is very easy in Svelte.
+Styling is super easy in Svelte.
 It is coded directly in the components, all you have to do is create a `style` tag directly in your Svelte file and start using its classes!
 Note that all classes are scoped by components by design!
 See the [Svelte documentation](https://svelte.dev/docs#style) for more details.

 ### Implementing Other Headless Features and Controllers